"You ran outta ink too, didn't you, you bastards?"

 - Next Men ended with a cliffhanger in #30.
 Byrne had intended to conclude the story in a second series, but the collapse of the American comic book industry in the mid-1990s made it financially unfeasible for him to do so.

-- Everybody remember Crossgen Comics?
-When the company folded, they promptly ended every single comic mid-story, right when the overall plot was reaching its apex.
-There is hope, however...
-Marvel Comics recently announced that they plan on publishing Crossgen titles, although whether this means backlog or new content is up for grabs.
+- When Crossgen Comics folded, they promptly ended every single comic mid-story, right when the overall plot was reaching its apex.
+However, Marvel Comics announced that they plan on publishing Crossgen titles, although whether this means backlog or new content is up for grabs.

-- DC Comics' Star Raiders graphic novel was truncated to half its length due to a cancelled contract; many secondary characters and plot points were Left Hanging as a result.
+- DC Comics' Star Raiders graphic novel was truncated to half its length due to a cancelled contract; many secondary characters and plot points qualify as a result.

 - In-universe example: In Toy Story 2, Woody learns his TV show from the 1950s, Woody's Round-Up, was left hanging during a cliffhanger in the final episode because low ratings caused its cancellation.

-- Gamera 3: Revenge of Iris was given the English marketing title of The Incomplete Struggle - quite fitting, since it ends with the eponymous turtle badly wounded in the midst of a burning city with a horde of Gyaos about to descend upon him.
+- Gamera 3 Awakening Of Irys was given the English marketing title of The Incomplete Struggle - quite fitting, since it ends with the eponymous turtle badly wounded in the midst of a burning city with a horde of Gyaos about to descend upon him.